An invitation from

 What can you do?

-SHARE THE STORIES: Print them.
-Email them.
-Share via Facebook.
-Discuss them in your class or small group.
+- Share these stories.
 Tell people about the simple URL that will bring them to this website: www.InterfaithPeacemakers.com

 March: a focus on Russia and Eastern Europe